Fruit Bites for Teens: Bananas

 Bananas are a healthy comfort food.
 Because they are full of B vitamins -- known as stress-busting vitamins -- bananas are good at calming you when you're stressed out.

 Bananas help keep you "regular."
-Bananas are a good source of fiber, which does all sorts of good things for you.
+Ripe bananas are a good source of fiber, which does all sorts of good things for you.
 Fiber makes you feel fuller faster, and it prevents constipation.
 Bananas also naturally contain prebiotics.
 Prebiotics help nourish the "good bacteria" in your intestines to keep your gut healthy.

 Bananas protect your heart.
 The fiber in bananas works with potassium to protect you from a few health issues.
 Hopefully you won't care about these problems until much later in life -- high blood pressure, hardened arteries, and strokes.